- Visiting Chesapeake?

 - DEVELOPMENT & PERMITS: Residents are strongly encouraged to use online resources for permits and other services.
 For details on how to conduct other business with the Department of Development and Permits, visit their webpage or call them at 757-382-6018.

-- DMV Select will open July 20 by appointment only.
+- DMV Select is open by appointment only.
 No walk-ins will be accepted.
 Please arrive for your appointment no earlier than 5 minutes before your scheduled time.
 ONLY the person involved with the transaction should attend the appointment.
 You MUST wear a mask.
 Make your DMV Select Appointment now: calendly.com/dmvselect-chesapeake.

 DONATIONS: The best way to help is through monetary donations made to United Way and designate City of Chesapeake.
 They have a system in place to accept donations and get residents what they need.
 Donations would primarily go to schools for feeding children while schools are closed, as well as feeding the elderly.
 To donate visit http://igfn.us/form/stVB2A.
 If you're a business looking to donate unopened PPE (N95 masks, gloves, eye protection), please use this form.